evansbenj/2024_BIO722/3_Lecture_3_Automating_alignment_with_bash.md

 And now we should be able to execute the file.
 Type this:

-`./alignment_commando`
+`./alignment_commando ../fq`

 Here we needed to preceed the name of our `bash` script by `./` to tell the computer where to find our script (i.e. in the current working directory).

-You should see some errors, but this is because the second command is expecting the output of the first command, but the `echo` prevented this file from being made.
+You will see lots of errors, but this is because the second command is expecting the output of the first command, but the `echo` prevented this file from being made.
+If you wanted to actually run this analysis, you'd want to delete the echo commands from this file, open up a new screen, and run this in the background (because it takes a long time).

 ##  Practice Problem 6 (for home): Modify this bash script to work with fastq files with different names